 Using recyclable materials, reducing independence on plastics – we are making commitments to do better here, as well as continuing to uphold our high standards in regards to ethical trading and the use of FSC paper.

 Reducing the use of plastics, particularly single-use plastics, is something that all companies need to be looking at.
 Our products use polypropylene (PP) or polyethylene (PE), both of which are currently accepted in many recycling centres, but our key goal is to reduce the use of packaging entirely.
 We are working on products that use no plastic packaging, and these 2020-dated titles were launched in January 2019 at the NEC Spring Fair.
 Titles that will be available as plastic-free will include the new Sea Change title, selected Emma Bridgewater and National Trust products and the WWF Amazing Species wall calendar.

-As a further example of our commitment to reducing plastic, for 2020 we are removing all plastic from our boxed calendars – doing so will result in an amazing overall reduction of over 4,000kg, which is about the same weight as three and a half average-sized cars!
+As a further example of our commitment to reducing plastic, for 2020 we removed all plastic from our boxed calendars – doing so resulted in an amazing overall reduction of over 4,000kg, which is about the same weight as three and a half average-sized cars!

 Our ultimate aim is to make all of our packaging reusable, recyclable or compostable by 2025 or earlier.